 What you need to know about parking meters in San Francisco

-- Parking meters are used to create open parking spaces in high demand areas.
+- Parking meters are used to maintain parking availability in high demand areas.

-- The SFMTA has been working hard to make it easier to pay for parking.
-The city has been piloting new parking meter policies and technology and will be upgrading all meters in 2013-2014 with meters that take credit cards.
+- The SFMTA has been working hard to make it easier to pay for parking and avoid citations, piloting new parking meter policies and technology and upgrading all meters to "smart" networked machines.

 - More information about San Francisco's award-winning parking pilot project, SFpark, visit the SFpark project website.